AgateTravel WeLiveToServe

 Perhaps Last Chance for Water Activities

-Seawater temperature here is around 25-28℃ (77-82.4℉).
-Early to mid-September with hot temperatures is still a comfortable period for water activities, but by late September, people of weak constitution may feel a tad chilly in the sea.
+Seawater temperature here is around 25-28℃ (77-82℉) in September.
+In early to mid-September, you may still warmly enjoy the water activities, but by late September, people of weak constitution may feel a tad chilly in the sea.

 Daylength & Sunshine Hours